harmony-ac/harmony-code/README.md

 # Harmony Code

-A test design & BDD tool that helps you separate the _what_ to test from the _how_ to automate it.
-You write test cases in a simple easy-to-read format, and then automate them with Vitest (and soon with other frameworks and languages).
+A test design & BDD tool that helps you separate _what_ you test and _how_ you automate it.
+You write test cases in a simple easy-to-read format, and then automate them with Vitest.

 ## Setup